kmcos/kmcos-roadmap/README.md

 # kmcos
-This is the main repository for kmcos
+This repository is to separate the kmcos roadmap from its code repository.